leiratech/Event-Sourcing-Core/README.md

 ```

 ### Linking Things Together
 Now that all of our classes are setup, we can use our aggregate.
-It is recommended that you use dependency injection and configure.
+It is recommended that you use dependency injection and configure it Singleton by using 'services.AddSingleton()' in order to achieve maximum performance.
 First we need the EventStoreClient<TError>, when your application is first run, it will automatically create all the necessary collections and databases (1 database and 3 collections, using 400 RU/S shared).

- If you want to create the Database and Collections yourself, you MUST add "sequenceNumber" as a unique constraint in the events Collection ONLY.
+If you want to create the Database and Collections yourself, you MUST add 'sequenceNumber' as a unique key in the 'events' Collection ONLY.

 In *startup.cs*, add the following.
 ``` c#